MrFriendCS/N5-CS/docs/N5-CS-SDD.md

 # Display array
 print(heights)

-# Loop for each element
+# Loop for each element in array
 for index in range(len(heights)):

     # Get value to assign to array